 Post-baccalaureate or post-master's students may enroll in undergraduate and 500-level courses.
-They may also register, with prior written approval, for 600 or 700 graduate-level courses.
+They may also register, with prior written approval from the instructor, for 600 or 700 graduate-level courses.

-Students who are enrolled as special students should understand that graduate work taken in this status carries full graduate credit but does not necessarily apply toward a degree at JMU or imply preferential consideration when applying to the Graduate School.
+Students who are enrolled as special students should understand that completion of graduate credit courses as a special student does not imply preferential consideration when applying to a specific graduate program at James Madison University.

-If at a later date, the student applies for and enrolls in the Graduate School, a maximum of nine credit hours taken at the post-baccalaureate or post-master's level may be applied to a degree program upon the recommendation of the department head or school director and approval of the dean of the Graduate School.
-Like all courses within a graduate program, such courses must have been completed during the six years immediately prior to the conferring of the degree.
+If, at a later date, the special student is accepted into a graduate program, a maximum of nine credit hours taken at the post-baccalaureate or post-master's level may be transferred into a degree program upon the recommendation of the department head or school director and approval of the dean of the College of Graduate and Professional Programs.
+All such transfer courses must have been completed with a grade of B or better during the six years immediately prior to the conferring of the degree.